mnater/Hyphenopoly/docs/Coping-with-hyphenation-errors.md

 __pro:__
 -   one place for all exceptions
--   exceptions apply to all occurences of the words
+-   exceptions apply to all occurrences of the words

 __contra:__
 -   needs carefulness